linsleymichira/linsleymichira/README.md

 👋🏿 **Hi, I’m Linsley Michira (he/him).**

-I'm a healthcare data analyst with a strong background in sales and marketing and a passion for creating intuitive and accessible dashboards and reports.
+I'm an Associate People BI Analyst with a strong background in sales and marketing and a passion for creating intuitive and accessible dashboards and reports.
 I'm proficient in using Excel (VLOOKUP), SQL (CTEs, JOINs), Tableau, Python (Pandas, matplotlib), and R to create intuitive and visually appealing dashboards and reports.
-When not working on data projects, I enjoy going for nature walks, volunteering at my local church, running a diaper pantry for moms in my area, and spending time with my wife and kids.
+When not working on data projects, I enjoy going for nature walks, volunteering at my local church, and spending time with my wife and kids.

 🧰 **Skills**